Working ‘flexibly’ in Sydney, Brisbane and Perth

 Flexible workspaces will continue to evolve as technology advances and the need for agile working increases.
 Businesses are seeing the commercial advantages of shifting to flexible working arrangements, and companies are now doing one of the following;

-- Signing with a flex provider to minimise the risks of longer-term contracts
+- Signing with a flex provider to minimises the risks of longer-term contracts

-- Refurbishing their existing space to allow agile working, decreasing the demand for physical expansion and thus lowering cost
+- Refurbishing their existing space to allow agile working, decreasing the demand for physical expansion and thus lowers cost

 - A hybrid of both—signing a management agreement with a flexible workspace expert such as TEC to manage their space